wes3985/CoverageCompacter/README_CoverageCompacter.txt

 takes the binsize as an argument and will compact areas of coverage into a single loci surounded by areas of no coverage up to half the size of the binSize arguement.
 The reasoning behind this is that up to half an amplicon telomeric and centromeric of a given read are likely be contained within the library but not yet sequenced.
 Where 2 amplicons are separated by less than half a bin, CoverageCompacter will merge the loci into a single loci.
 See 'Inputs and outputs of the software' examples 1-4 for more detail about how this is implemented.
+The output files can then be more easily compared with established tools such as 'bedtools intersect'.

 CoverageCompacter can also be used to compress loci with a minimum depth chosen by the user.
 This can be suplied as an arguement.
 The 'NoCov' arguement is set to 0 by default but if set to 10 (for example) then loci will be identified as having sufficient coverage if they have greater than 10 reads covering a single base.